gryphonshafer/Bot-IRC/README.md

 Read more about plugins below for more information about `plugins` and `vars`.
 Consult [Daemon::Device](https://metacpan.org/pod/Daemon::Device) and [Daemon::Control](https://metacpan.org/pod/Daemon::Control) for more details about `spawn` and `daemon`.

+There's also an optional `send_user_nick` parameter, which you probably won't need to use, which defines when the bot will send the `USER` and initial `NICK` commands to the IRC server.
+There are 3 options: `on_connect`, `on_parent` (the default), and `on_reply`. `on_connect` sends the `USER` and initial `NICK` immediately upon establishing a connection to the IRC server, prior to the parent runtime loop and prior to children creation.
+`on_parent` (the default) sends the 2 commands within the parent runtime loop prior to any responses from the IRC server. `on_reply` (the only option in versions <= 1.23 of this module) sends the 2 commands after the IRC server replies with some sort of content after connection.

 ## run